 Buns

-zest of one orange (no white bits, or you can use glazed peel)
+zest of one orange (or you can use glazed peel)

 1 tsp fine sea salt